 When I serve crab cakes, I usually crush up eight saltine crackers and mix them with two tablespoons of mayonnaise, half a teaspoon of Dijon mustard, a quarter tablespoon of Worcestershire sauce, a beaten egg and a pinch of cayenne pepper.
-Stir in a pound of fresh, well drained crab meat and let chill for one hour in the fridge.
+Stir in a pound of fresh, well-drained crab meat and let chill for one hour in the fridge.

 While it’s cooling, spread a handful or two of breadcrumbs on a plate.
 Take the chilled mixture, form it into four patties, and roll them in the breadcrumbs until evenly coated.
-Once they’re ready, fry them in some garlic and butter until crispy and golden.
+Once they are ready, fry them in some garlic and butter until crispy and golden.
 They’ll look very impressive alongside Champagne, not to mention their incredible taste.

 Be a Champagne Champion

 Don’t be put off by the elegance of Champagne if you’re nervous about appetizer pairings.
-There are plenty of foods that are easy to make, and accompany the delicious drink very well.
+There are plenty of foods that are easy to make and accompany the delicious drink very well.
 Everyone is entitled to a fancy flute of Champagne and a tempting treat, so grab a bottle and dig in!

 Serving a lot of wine at the party?
 See the best wine key for servers that will keep your hands from getting sore.